From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 • For Regulators: The move shows Nacha’s increasing seriousness in pushing the Network toward proactive fraud prevention and risk monitoring.

-How LexAlign Helps
+How Lexalign Helps

-LexAlign already equips ODFIs with automated, compliance diagnostic assessments for Originators, that is designed to empower their compliance and reveal hidden TPS.
+Lexalign already equips ODFIs with automated, compliance diagnostic assessments for Originators, that is designed to empower their compliance and reveal hidden TPS.
 Now, we’re extending that capability to TPS.
 Our Third-Party Sender Audit Module enables:

 • Risk-based compliance reviews of TPS activities in line with the Nacha Operating Rules and Guidelines